-Primary responsibilities of the position are to assist in the preparation and implementation of prescribed fire plans, fire effects, manual and mechanical hazardous fuels treatments, and smoke and wildfire response monitoring.
-The employee also conducts field surveys to determine the location of hazardous fuel conditions.
-As required, this position will assist a Module Leader or other senior staff in leading a varied size module.
+Primary responsibilities of the position involve participating in the preparation and implementation of prescribed fire plans, fire effects monitoring plans, manual and mechanical hazardous fuels treatments, and smoke and wildland fire monitoring plans in order to reduce wildfire risk and meet land use plan objectives.
+The employee considers prescribed fire/fuels management, smoke management, fuels modification principles and procedures, fire effects knowledge, and knowledge of scientific data collection and analysis principles into the development and implementation of procedures and practices.
+As required, this position will assist a Module Leader or other senior staff in supervising a varied size module.

+II.
 MAJOR DUTIES